supersurfer92/SwarmUI/README.md

 The original Zooids are small custom-made robots as shown above; their dimensions are 26 mm in diameter, 21 mm in height and they weight about 12 g.
 Each robot is powered by a 100 mAh LiPo battery and uses motor driven wheels.
 They contain a flexible elctrode for capacitive touch sensing.
 It communicates with the main computer through a NRF24L01+ chip on a separate receiver.
 Currently the limit for bots per receiver is 10.
 More can be added at a cost to performance/communication speed.

+BadukBots will be 22.5 mm in diameter and 50 mm in height. each bot is powered by a 200 mAh lipo battery with motor driven wheels.
+All other specs are the same as the origninal Zooid design.

-The original Zooid files have been converted from the original Altium files to KiCAD from scratch based on the original Zooid schematic pdf.
-The new PCBs and schematics are located in the Skinny_prototype directory (the original files were attempted to be converted with altium2kicad but would break on export.)
+The original Zooid files have been converted from Altium files to KiCAD from scratch based on the original Zooid schematic pdf.
+The new PCBs and schematics are located in the Skinny_prototype directory.
 The Proto BOM consolidates the components for Zooids, Receivers, chargers, and tools required into one sheet.
 The new BOM is mostly the same with changes to include prices, links, and modifications to quantities to make 81 (for a 9x9 board) and 361 (for a 19x19 board) bots in the Master BOM spreadsheet.

-The pcb is being designed using the KiCAD schematics in KiCAD and FreeRouting and the 3D files are being created in MODO.
-The BadukBot breaks the design into 3 boards that encase the battery to attempt to reduce the foot print to 22.5 mm from the Zooid's 26 mm (go stones are 22.5 mm and allow for a full 19x19 board to fit in the projection area.)
-Please note this is my first time designing PCBs and a way for me to learn PCB design using KiCAD; No stranger to 3D modeling for 3D printing however.
-Dimensions for bots and the playspace based on https://senseis.xmp.net/?EquipmentDimensions.
+The PCB is designed using KiCAD and FreeRouting.
+The 3D files are created in MODO.
+The BadukBot breaks the design into 3 single boards that encase the battery to both make it possible to reflow at home and reduce the foot print to 22.5 mm from the Zooid's 26 mm (go stones are 22.5 mm and allow for a full 19x19 board to fit in the projection area.)
+Dimensions for bots and the playspace are based on https://senseis.xmp.net/?EquipmentDimensions and will be scaled if needed accordingly.

 We may try other DLP Lightcrafter EVMs to reduce cost ($140 vs $1400.)

 ### Tracking
 The system uses a projector-based tracking system for robot position tracking as shown below.
 Using a high frame rate (3000Hz) projector (DLP LightCrafter Evaluation Module) from Texas Instruments Inc., a sequence of gray-coded patterns are projected onto a flat surface.
 Then, the photodiodes on the robot independently decodes into a location within the projected area.
 The instruction for setting up this projector-based tracking system is included in the repository.
+There are other DLPLCEVM projectors available at lower resolutions and refresh rates ranging from $140 to $1600.

 ## Software
 <p align="center">